CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 twenty thousand, then at the time of writing this text, namely on May 25, 2023, the cost is 26222 dollars, while mining is already only 3 coins per block.
 Now let's imagine that you are a miner and in order to save your profitability, you must either increase the production of coins, and this is also limited to 144 blocks per day or sell for more.
-Since you are not able to influence the market rate, you will be forced to increase the cost of payment for transaction, since there are only 500 thousand transactions in a day, the cost of transactions will double so that you stay cost-effective, but it will also encourage participants to spend less of their coins in the short term.
+Since you are not able to influence the market rate, you will be forced to increase the cost of payment behind transaction, since there are only 500 thousand transactions in a day, the cost of transactions will double so that you stay cost-effective, but it will also encourage participants to spend less of their coins in the short term.
 If you lose both sources of income, namely the reduction in production and the reduction in the number of transactions, this